ryanwilsond/belte/docs/Principles.md

 Unlike C# where it was added after the initial release thus making it feel like it was tacked on, Belte makes nullability very important in the language.
-All objects inherit from the object base class, like C#, and part of this class includes a attribute template that specifies nullability.
+All objects inherit from the object base class, like C#, and part of this class includes an attribute template that specifies nullability.

 ```belte
 class object<attribute NotNull> where { !(NotNull && value == null); } {